FOREX-Dollar under duress as markets temper Fed taper view

 * Dollar hits two-week lows against a currency basket

-SYDNEY/TOKYO, Sept 12 (Reuters) - The dollar dropped to two-week lows against a basket of major currencies on Thursday, as markets continued to chip away at its recent gains on growing doubts the Federal Reserve will scale back stimulus in any significant way next week.
+SYDNEY, Sept 12 (Reuters) - The dollar struggled at two-week lows against a basket of major currencies early in Asia on Thursday, as markets continued to chip away at its recent gains on growing doubts the Federal Reserve will scale back stimulus in any significant way next week.

-The Australian dollar tumbled from a three-month high after surprisingly soft local employment numbers suggested markets may have been premature in pricing out the risk of further rate cuts.

-“With threats of an immediate U.S. attack on Syria subsiding, the market focus is moving to the Fed’s meeting.
-The market’s conviction that the Fed will go ahead with reducing stimulus has weakened a little bit after the payroll data last week,” said Katsunori Kitakura, associate general manager of market making at Sumitomo Mitsui Trust Bank in Tokyo.

-The dollar index stood at 81.432, having fallen as far as 81.411.
+The dollar index stood at 81.518, having fallen as far as 81.445 overnight.
 It has broken below its 200-day moving average and lost more than 1 percent from a seven-week peak set on Sept.
 5.

 The move came as U.S. Treasury yields dipped, with the benchmark 10-year slipping to 2.912 percent, pulling back from a two-year high of 3.007 percent reached last Friday.